EXPLAINER: How Congress will count Electoral College votes

 After a teller reads the certificate from a state, any member can stand up and object to that state’s vote on any grounds.
 But the presiding officer will not hear the objection unless it is in writing and signed by both a member of the House and a member of the Senate.

-If there is such a joint request, then the joint session suspends and the House and Senate go into separate sessions to consider it.
+If there is such a request, then the joint session suspends and the House and Senate go into separate sessions to consider it for up to two hours.
 For the objection to be sustained, both chambers must agree to it by a simple majority vote.
-If they do not both agree, the original electoral votes are counted.
+If they do not both agree, the original electoral votes are counted with no changes.

-The last time such an objection was considered was 2005, when Rep. Stephanie Tubbs Jones of Ohio and Sen. Barbara Boxer of California, both Democrats, objected to Ohio’s electoral votes by claiming there were voting irregularities.
-Both chambers debated the objection and rejected it.
-It was only the second time such a vote had occurred.
+This process repeats each time there is an objection, and could go all night and into Thursday.

+Dozens of House Republicans and a smaller group of GOP senators are expected to object to the count from at least six swing states where Trump has alleged fraud, despite the consensus of nonpartisan election officials and even Trump’s former attorney general that there was none.
+None of the members has presented detailed evidence and few of them have called into question the elections of congressional lawmakers who won election on the same ballots.

 WHAT IS PENCE’S ROLE?

-The role of the vice president as presiding officer is often an awkward one, as it will be for Pence, who will be charged with announcing Biden’s victory — and his own defeat — once the electoral votes are counted.
-It will be especially tense for the former Indiana congressman because his boss, Trump, has refused to concede.

-But he won’t be the first vice president put in an uncomfortable situation.
+Other vice presidents have been in that uncomfortable situation.
 In 2001, Vice President Al Gore presided over the counting of the 2000 presidential election he narrowly lost to Republican George W. Bush.
 Gore had to gavel several Democrats’ objections out of order.
-In 2016, Biden presided over the count that declared Trump the winner.
+In 2017, Biden presided over the count that declared Trump the winner.
 Biden also shot down objections from House Democrats that did not have any Senate support.

 ONCE CONGRESS COUNTS THE VOTES, WHAT’S NEXT?